Maycon1993/Devices-docs/surface/manage-usb-ports-on-surface.md

 Dynamic USB-C Disablement enables customers operating in highly secure environments to prevent unauthorized data transfer via USB, thereby offering organizations more control.
 When paired with the Surface Thunderbolt 4 Dock, IT admins can lock down USB-C ports whenever eligible Surface devices are undocked or connected to an unauthorized dock.

 > [!TIP]
-> This feature is available on Surface Pro 10, Surface Laptop 6, and Surface Laptop Studio 2.
+> This feature is available on Surface Pro 10, Surface Pro 11th Edition, Intel processor; Surface Laptop 7th Edition, Intel processor, Surface Laptop 6, and Surface Laptop Studio 2.

 In this scenario, when users are connected to an authorized dock in the office, the USB-C ports will have full functionality over their devices.
 However, when they go off-site, they can still connect to a dock to use accessories or a monitor but can't use the USB ports to transfer data.